Travel guide

 Photo: Harry Tucker · Pexels

-How many GB to carry and what coverage to expect
+How many GB to bring and what coverage to expect

-This guide helps you size your plan according to your trip type:
+This guide helps you size your plan according to the type of trip:

 Family visit (chat + maps) 7-10 3-5 GB